In Depth Baby Product Reviews Led by a Pediatrician

 Buckle

 The buckle has a square flush button.
-It took slightly more force than most to press it enough to release the prongs.
-While it wasn't annoying like some, it is more of a thumb workout and could be problematic for those with hand strength or thumb issues.
-The inside of the metal prongs where the straps go has some metal friction to prevent the prongs from sliding down, which is helpful once your little one is in the seat.
-There are storage slots in the fabric you can also use to prevent this, but you might not need them since the prongs are less free-floating than most.
+It took slightly more pressing force than most to release the prongs.
+While it wasn't annoying, it is more of a thumb workout and could be problematic for those with hand or thumb issues.
+The inside of the metal prongs, where the straps go, has some metal friction to prevent the prongs from sliding down.
+There are storage slots in the fabric that you can use to avoid this, but you might not need them since the prongs are less free-floating.

 uppababy mesa v2 - the cover on the mesa v2 has slots to hold the buckle prongs which...